 The operating frequency becomes high when the input voltage is high and the load is light.
-However, the rate of rise is nearly at 24 %.

-The reason for this is that the frequency rise is suppressed at a light load, in order to be controlled and dependent on maintaining the duty ratio of the switch $Q_2$ to be approximately constant.
+However, the rate of rise is nearly at 24%.
+The reason for this is that the frequency rise is suppressed at a light load, in order to be controlled and dependent on maintaining the duty ratio of the switch Q_2 to be approximately constant.

-Figure 10 shows the observed waveforms between a light load and the rated load at an input voltage of 380V.

-It is seen that the observed waveforms agree well with the simulated ones.
-Furthermore, ZVS and ZCS are achieved for the $Q_1$ and $Q_2$ switches.
+Figure 10 shows the observed waveforms between a light load and the rated load at an input voltage of 380 V. It is seen that the observed waveforms agree well with the simulated ones.
+Furthermore, ZVS and ZCS are achieved for the Q_1 and Q_2 switches.

-Figure 11 shows the high power efficiency of 94.7 % when the output current varies from 1 A to 6 A.
+Figure 11 shows the output current versus power efficiency when the resonant capacitor C_r is varied.
+The high power efficiency of 94.5% is obtained when the output current is 6 A and C_r is 22 nF.